-Condition no. Condition Timing Responsibility Reference within this SEMP 12.2.a On-airport management of soil and water will be achieved through the implementation of the SMWSA Soil and Water CEMP and Principal Contractors will develop and implement a Soil and Water Management Plan for all off-airport works.
+Condition no. Condition Timing Responsibility Reference within this SEMP On-airport management of soil and water will be achieved through the implementation of the SMWSA Soil and Water CEMP and Principal Contractors will develop and implement a Soil and Water Management Responsibility SEMP Plan for all off-airport works.
 Both plans will include as a minimum: i.
-The soil and water mitigation measures as detailed in the planning approval documentation and sustainability requirements; ii.
-Details of construction activities and their locations, which have the potential to impact on water courses, storage facilities, stormwater flows, and groundwater; iii.
+The soil and water mitigation measures as detailed in the planning approval documentation and sustainability requirements; 12.2.a ii.
+Details of construction activities and their locations, which have the potential to impact on water During the works Built , , , , 12.2.d courses, storage facilities, stormwater flows, and groundwater; iii.
 Surface water and ground water impact assessment criteria consistent with the principles of the Australian and New Zealand Environment Conservation Council (ANZECC) guidelines for off-airport works and the Airports (Environment Protection) Regulations 1997 for on-airport works (with due consideration of the ANZECC guidelines); iv.
-Management measures to be used to minimise surface and groundwater impacts, including identification of water treatment measures and discharge points, details of how spoil and fill material During the works Built Section 3, 6, Equivalency Pathway (Appendix E), Appendix G
+Management measures to be used to minimise surface and groundwater impacts, including identification of water treatment measures and discharge points, details of how spoil and fill material